-If you want to support a large span then floor trusses are stronger because they can span large lengths with a deflection of only a few millimeters.
+If you want to support a large span, then floor trusses are stronger because they can span large lengths with a deflection of only a few inches.

-Because they can span over a larger length, you can do not need to provide intermittent beams and walls.
+Because they can span over a larger length, you also don't need to provide intermittent beams and walls.

-Also, the spacing between two consecutive trusses can be much more than that of floor joists.
+Also, the spacing between two consecutive trusses can be much more than the spacing between floor joists.

 If your span requirement is shorter than the length of your I-joist, you can trim it and proceed with the framing.

-The manufacturer designs it, and builds it according to your requirements.
-This means a floor truss system arrives after an elaborate process.
+The manufacturer designs and builds it according to your requirements.
+This means a floor truss system arrives after an elaborate process, increasing the construction time.

-However, manufacturers can increase the length of span with suitable design and material.
+However, manufacturers can increase the length of the span with suitable designs and materials.